 Within sight of Alexandra Palace, where the city's skyline stretches to the horizon, Alexandra Park School occupies a five-acre campus that has transformed since opening in 1999.
 The school's motto, Success for All, runs deeper than words on a wall.
 It shapes everything: the non-selective admissions that welcome all abilities, the commitment to lifting students from all backgrounds to top universities, and the culture that values progress above raw attainment.
 In February 2023, Ofsted rated the school Outstanding across all areas.
-GCSE outcomes place it in the top 10% of schools in England (FindMySchool ranking), with 61% average Attainment 8 score well above the national average.
-The sixth form is similarly strong, ranked in the top 25% of A-level providers nationwide (FindMySchool data), with 88% of leavers progressing to their first-choice university and strong representation at Russell Group institutions.
+GCSE outcomes place it 359th out of 3,688 schools in England overall (FindMySchool ranking), with a 61.2 Attainment 8 score and Progress 8 of +0.81.
+The sixth form is also strong, ranked 752nd out of 2,549 providers in England for A-level academic outcomes (FindMySchool data), with 60% of grades at A*-B in the 2025 dataset.

 The school exudes quiet confidence.
 Non-selective yet ambitious, it serves around 1,880 students drawn from diverse postcodes and backgrounds.
 Students stream through the gates in uniform, calm and orderly.
 The buildings reflect the school's evolution: the 2006 extension received a Civic Trust Award; subsequent additions include a dedicated science centre, art and design technology block, and performing arts department.
 The campus blends purpose-built facilities with considered architecture, from the five-acre grounds adjacent to Durnsford Park to views toward Alexandra Palace.